CentaurusInfra/mizar/docs/design/dft.md

   virtual machines or containers, hence improves cost

--   Native data-plane failure detection that minimizes the time to recover a connection by means of gossip proto- cols
+-   Native data-plane failure detection that minimizes the time to recover a connection by means of gossip protocols

 # Software Organization

-We will manages two separate pools of nodes.
+We will manage two separate pools of nodes.
 The first pool consists of data-plane nodes (D-Nodes) that are responsible for all packet processing.
 The other pool consists of management-plane nodes (M-Nodes) that run a set of Kubernetes custom resource operators and Kubernetes services .
-The operators implement the management- plane logic, and the other services cooperate with the operators to manage the D-Nodes and the middleboxes as we will detail in the Management Plane Section.
+The operators implement the management-plane logic, and the other services cooperate with the operators to manage the D-Nodes and the middleboxes as we will detail in the Management Plane Section.
 The D,M-Nodes may join and leave the cluster dynamically,